inoren/Software-Testing/Assignment 2/TestPlan.md

 ### 2.6 Performance Testing
 - 2.6.1 Verify start of web-server in a reasonable time.
-- 2.6.2 Performance Profiling of responses from web-server deployed in different OS-environments.
+- 2.6.2 Performance Profiling of responses from web-server.
 - 2.6.3 Verify web-server response when accessing it from various IoT-Devices in a LAN.

 ### 2.7 Load Testing